abcnorio/mixedmethod-rcode/README.md

 ## Disclaimer

 Although all R scripts were tested heavily we cannot rule out any possible errors.
 So we do not guarantee anything but to advice that users should use their common sense whether a result makes sense and is done properly or not.
+Some R code and examples make only sense in combination with the book, because the few notes in the code are not sufficient.
 All R scripts are simple and pure text files.
 Still, usage is always at one's own risk.
+R code is provided "as is".

 ## Errors in the R code

 If one finds a bug please contact us with a short and clear example so we can try to reproduce it and fix the error.
 Important is to understand that sometimes due to demonstration goals the code is not perfect and is revised a few lines later.
 Those incidents are no bugs but intentional for educational purposes to show that things evolve and do not happen accidentially, but statistical work means (ideally!) slow and steady progress towards a goal that sometimes even changes.
 In general, the R code is there for educational purposes and adjusted to the tasks (e.g. data sets) and the specific topics of the book.
 The R code does not fulfill the requirements of traditional R packages like some universal library.
 Nevertheless, some of the functions may be useful in various changing contexts.
-R code is provided "as is".

 ## AQUAD 7 files